Butterfly Farm and Butterfly Breeder Seminars and Internships

 We will contact each intern a few weeks before their visits to discuss food needs/wishes, allergies, and more.
 We accommodate food preferences: vegan, vegetarian, etc.

-One dog and two cats are in and out of the house.
+One dog and two cats are in and out of the house through the end of 2018.
 As much as we would like to, if someone has an allergy to dogs and cats, we cannot make changes to accommodate them.
+In 2019, animals will not be in the house.